emgeier/artanywhere/design.document.md

 # Artanywhere
 ## Problem Statement

-Every art gallery and art museum has its own site with some information about exhibits and art in their collections, however it is difficult for art fans to know _what_ is happening _when_ in the art world without time-consuming searching.
+Every art gallery and art museum has its own site with information about exhibits and art in their collections, however it is difficult for art fans to know _what_ is happening _when_ in the art world without time-consuming searching.
 This site would make searching for interesting art exhibitions more convenient and allow users to create lists of art experiences that they find for future reference and planning.
 Users can search for specific genres or artists whose work they would like to see, or query by city/date to see what exhibitions will be happening.
 It will have the purpose and some of the functionality of a _Bandsintown_ app for art.

 ## Use Cases
 U1.
 As an end user, I want to be able to search for exhibitions happening in my city.